-In this four-minute read, we look at what’s on the horizon for the lettings market in Launceston now that lockdown restrictions are easing AND why it pays to use an experienced letting agent.
+In this four-minute read, we look at what’s on the horizon for the lettings market now that lockdown restrictions are easing AND why it pays to use an experienced letting agent.

 With the property market getting back to business landlords could be forgiven for thinking things will soon be back to “normal”.